BigNoid/script.skinshortcuts/README.txt

 312 Label	Selected background name

 401 Button	Alternative method to set a shortcut
-402 Edit	Alternative method to edit a label
-403 Edit	Alternative method to edit an action
 404 Button	Set a custom property
 405 Button	Launch management dialog for submenu / additional menus